 The Brown Hotel

 The historic Brown Hotel is located in the northern end of Old Louisville – making it ideally located to several area attractions.
 The iconic hotel is opulently decorated – and guests love that the rooms are comfortable and the staff is helpful.
 Get rates and book it!

 What To Pack for your Trip to Louisville, KY

-The sights in Louisville are spread across the city – so you will want to make sure you pack a good pair of walking shoes!
-I like to wear lightweight sneakers – but you can read our blog post, The Best Travel Shoes, for more tips!
+The sights in Louisville are spread across the city – so you will want to make sure you pack a good pair of walking shoes.
+I like to wear lightweight sneakers – but you can read our post, The Best Travel Shoes, for more advice.

 If you are anything like us, you will be taking heaps of photos on your trip – Louisville is actually quite photogenic so make sure you have a real camera!
 For our travels, we use a Canon Rebel with an 18-135mm lens that is perfect for capturing all the sights.
 We offer tips in this article on finding the Best Budget Camera for Travel.

-Whether you travel with a backpack or a suitcase, when you are out exploring the city, make sure you have a good day pack to carry everything you will need!
+Whether you travel with a backpack or a suitcase, make sure you have a good day pack to carry everything you will need!
 On our long days of city exploration, we carry daypacks to stow our keys, phones, camera, jacket and other everyday travel items.
-Find the perfect day bag for your trip with the tips in our blog post, The Best Day Pack for Travelers.
+Find the perfect day bag for your trip with the tips in our article, The Best Day Pack for Travelers.